wookiesh/cookiecutter-poetry/docs/prompts.rst

     Whether to use PyPI deployment with Travis.

 command_line_interface
     Whether to create a console script using Click.
-Console script entry point will match the project_slug.
-Options: ['Click', "No command-line interface"]
+Console script entry point will match the module_name.
+Options: ["Click", "None"]